 Updating our Table Count Data by the end of July – One of the resources that we have been most proud of is our table count information.
 We have done extensive work over the years collecting data on how many tables various poker rooms average on different days of the week.
 While Bravo and PokerAtlas are great resources for current table counts, they offer no information on how many tables of Omaha were running last Saturday, or how many tables of $1-2 NLH run on an average Tuesday evening.
 We have spent hours over the past two years collecting data on a number of markets (Las Vegas, Florida, and New England in particular) to help poker travelers learn which rooms offer the poker action they are looking for.

 Unfortunately, as with everything else, 2020 turned poker on its head.
 Rooms would open, close, and re-open again (hopefully).
+[In case you are interested, we are keeping track of room openings and closings across the US over on the APT blog.
+You can find them here].
 The number of tables was never stable, and even the definition of “table” varied from room to room, as rooms would seat anywhere from 4-handed (back in the early summer) to 8 handed (in Vegas and Florida with plexiglass).

-So, one of our big goals this year is to refresh our table count data once we regain some stability in live poker, both for our readers and for ourselves.
+A big goal this year is to refresh our table count data once we regain some stability in live poker.
 We would also love to expand our numbers to all of the major markets in the US.
 But first thing’s first.
-For more information about how we collect and display table count data, check out our post on average cash poker tables.
+For more information on our table count data, check out our post on average cash poker tables.

 Get to 60,000 page views by the end of the year – This is more about getting ourselves out there.
 In 2020, despite the general downturn (and our corresponding reduction in output) we managed to get to over 32,000 pageviews.
 We figure we can double that in 2021.
-This will require a combination of a more regular publishing schedule, quality content, and making sure to get our posts out there on social media when we can.
+This will require a more regular publishing schedule, quality content, and getting our posts on social media when we can.
 We have found Twitter to be of limited value in drawing readers to our best posts.
 Facebook, however can draw hundreds to a new post in the span of a day.
 In 2020 we also started an Instagram Feed which we hope to employ more fully in 2021.

 Make $2,000 in blog income by the end of the year – We made just over $1,200 from the website in 2020, which covered our expenses with a bit left over.
 However, we would love to elevate the blog from a passion project to a money-making endeavor (even if the money-making is minor).
 We would also love to be able to reduce our reliance on our Main Hustle as we move into our travel years.